4 Stages to Use Voice of Customer Data to Improve the Customer Journey

 Stage 4: Measure journey changes in subsequent VoC data

 The fourth stage closes the loop.
-After a journey change ships, the team watches the VoC data for the next 30 to 90 days to see whether the friction pattern decreases, sentiment improves, and downstream outcomes shift in the expected direction.
-This is the only step that tells the team whether the change actually worked.
+After a change ships, watch the VoC data for the next 30 to 90 days to see whether the friction pattern decreases, sentiment improves, and downstream outcomes shift in the expected direction.
+This is the only step that tells you whether the change actually worked, and it's what turns the workflow into a learning system: changes that improve VoC signals get reinforced, ones that don't get revisited.
+Over time the team builds intuition for which changes move which metrics in which segments — and that intuition, not the dashboard, is the real competitive advantage.

 What this looks like in practice